HomeTrue North Blog

 In Winnipeg, Manitoba, Canada, there is a well-known museum called the Canadian Museum for Human Rights (CMHR).
 It advocates for human rights and also helps people understand the issues facing communities around the world.

-The museum is open every day of the week.
-On Fridays and Saturdays, visitors can take in the building lit up at night.
-The entry fee is $20 for adults, $16 for seniors, and $16 for students.
-Every year, thousands of people visit the CMHR.
-It is considered one of the top things to do in Manitoba in summer.
+The museum is open Tuesday to Sunday from 10 am to 5 pm.
+The entry fee is $18 for adults, $14 for seniors, and $14 for students, however admission is free on Sundays.
+Every year, thousands of people visit the CMHR and it's considered one of the top things to do in Manitoba in summer.

 Circular bench in the middle of an exhibition hall with photos of faces on the wall